patiernom/grulper-load-tasks/readme.md

 # Grulper Load Tasks

-A simple module for load your gulp tasks
+A simple plugin for [Grulper](https://github.com/patiernom/Grulper).
+This module load your gulp tasks from a specify directory.

 ## Installation